platformsh/platformsh-docs/sites/friday/src/get-started/stacks/laravel/get-started.md

     {{% vendor/cli %}} variables
     ```

-You might find the following commands useful when using the Upsun CLI with a database.
+You might find the following commands useful when using the {{% vendor/name %}} CLI with a database.

 -   Create a local dump of the remote database: